-Your tour begins with a scheduled flight from London Heathrow to Delhi.
-Arriving early on Day 2, you check in to the 5* Crowne Plaza Okhla, the rest of your day is free to explore your surroundings.
+Arrive at the airport today where your tour begins with a scheduled flight from London Heathrow to Delhi.
+Arriving early on Day 2, your are greeted by your local Indian Tour Manager who escorts you to your hotel, the 5* Crowne Plaza Okhla.
+Enjoy the rest of the day to acclimatise, with dinner provided at the hotel today.

 Transfer to the short-lived ancient capital of India, Fatehpur Sikri, for a sightseeing tour this morning.
 Abandoned after only 15 years due to a dwindling water supply, the city remains beautifully preserved to this day.
-This afternoon, head off to Ranthambore on the Shatabdi Express train, checking in on arrival at our hotel.
+This afternoon, head off to Ranthambore on the Shatabdi Express train, checking in on arrival to the Abhyaran Ranthambore Resort.

 Enjoy a highlight of your tour today, with two game drives in Ranthambore National Park.
 Considered to be the best park in India for spotting the elusive tiger, the sanctuary is also home to over 300 species of birds, as well as providing a home for crocodiles, deer and monkeys.

 Many other rare creatures can also be found here, including leopards, panthers, hyenas, and even sloth bears.
 Look out for the park's incredible range of wildlife, as you explore the park on both morning and afternoon game drives, increasing your chance of a tiger sighting.

 Transfer by coach to Jaipur, India's 'Pink City' today, checking in to your hotel on arrival.
 On Day 8, explore the city on a guided sightseeing tour.